 Having attended the day, staff from Henley Business School recognised that they had some further development needs.
 The main challenge for the Business School was that even within the School teams did not have a common agreement on how to work on projects together.
 To address this they asked for further training that would provide a consistent language and systematic approach to project management.
 In particular they needed to understand how projects overlap and come together, and they needed the tools to help them manage multiple projects.
 This, they felt, would then help teams to work better together on joint projects.

-In November 2015 Anne Gallagher, then Head of Learning at the University, contacted =mc about running a two-day project management training course, that would build on the success of the one day course.
+Anne Gallagher, then Head of Learning at the University, contacted =mc about running a two-day project management training course, that would build on the success of the one day course.
 She outlined three key success criteria for the course:

 In response to the challenge and brief, we designed and delivered a project management course underpinned by =mc’s Systems Model.
 The Systems Model is routed in practical and proven project management techniques.
 Developed specifically for the not-for-profit sector, it enables a logical and flexible approach to managing projects.
 The Systems Model framework guides participants through systematically scoping, planning, delivering and reviewing projects.

 Over the two days we complemented this with a set of essential tools, from stakeholder mapping, to risk analysis and Work Breakdown Structures.